 New Work on Safety and Security for Connected Cars

-Decision Tree-Based Rule Derivation for Intrusion Detection in Safety-Critical Automotive Systems (To appear 2022)
+Decision Tree-Based Rule Derivation for Intrusion Detection in Safety-Critical Automotive Systems (PDP 2022)

-SECPAT: Security Patterns for Resilient Automotive E/E Architectures (To appear 2022)
+SECPAT: Security Patterns for Resilient Automotive E/E Architectures (PDP 2022)

-ThreatSurf: A method for automated Threat Surface assessment in automotive cybersecurity engineering (2022)
+ThreatSurf: A method for automated Threat Surface assessment in automotive cybersecurity engineering (MICPRO 2022)

 Cyberattack detection in vehicles using characteristic functions, artificial neural networks and visual analysis (SPIIRAS 2021)